lidocaine (Intradermal route)Pronunciation

 Uses For lidocaine

-Lidocaine is used to cause numbness or loss of feeling before certain painful procedures such as injections or drawing blood from a blood vessel.
+Lidocaine injection is used to numb the skin before certain painful procedures such as drawing blood or inserting an intravenous line.

 Before Using lidocaine